sonofhypnos/thoughts/posts/imprinting-list.md

 to unrecoverable losses in breadth of coverage.

 So for this reason, if we want breadth of coverage with ultra-low input DNA, we need a method to amplify our methylated DNA.
+(EDIT 2025-06-16: The method I mention here has been abandoned by that lab for a better method where they [improve standard bisulfite sequencing by using ammonium instead of sodium in their salt](https://www.nature.com/articles/s41587-023-02034-w).
+The method has been commercialized by [Ellis Bio](https://ellisbio.com/).
+Someone with more chemistry knowledge than me could probably look into if there is further tractable improvements possible here.)
-I see one tractable way to do this that hasn’t been extensively tried before:
+~~I see one tractable
+way to do this that hasn’t been extensively tried before:
 Use the same molecules human cells use, the enzyme DNMT1 and the reagent SAM to maintain methylation during PCR.
 For both of these there don’t exist alternative natural molecules that can